ChenYangyao/hipp/docs/usage/api-ref/mpi/high-level/error.rst

     perform actions to recover.
 If the exception is too severe to be handled, just rethrow it or abort the whole program.
 The following code sample illustrates this process::

-        int *out_buff = nullptr;        // a must-fail operation, read from 0-address
+        int *out_buff = nullptr;        // A must-fail operation, read from 0-address.
         int dest = 1, tag = 0;
         try{
             comm.send(dest, tag, out_buff, 1, "int");
         }catch( HIPP::ErrAppMPI &e ){   // catch the exception
             // Now you handle the error.
-Here we just print its content and rethrow it auto error_number = e.get_errno();
+Here we just print its content and rethrow it. auto error_number = e.get_errno();
             HIPP::MPI::ErrMPI::print_err(
                 emFLPFB, "rank ", comm.rank(), ", out buff ", out_buff,